 It should also be noted that the existing Arkell Road right-of-way is proposed to undergo a widening in the future, and the road widening block provided includes provisions for a future sidewalk.
-The sidewalk connection between proposed street and Arkell Road will need to be coordinated at the time of development.
+The sidewalk connection between the proposed Street A and Arkell Road will need to be coordinated at the time of development.
+The future sidewalk will extend to the existing bus pad approximately 60m north of the subject lands, shown on MTE Drawings 42063-104-AG1.1 and GP1.1.

-A geotechnical investigation for the Subject Lands was completed by Peto MacCallum Ltd. (PML), dated October 1, 2018.
+A geotechnical investigation for the Subject Lands was completed by Peto MacCallum Ltd. (Peto), dated October 1, 2018.
 The proposed pavement structure outlined in the report is summarized in Table 3.1 below.
 Additionally, a Road Details design drawing (No. H-5) for the Arkell Meadows subdivision provides a detailed cross-section design for Dawes Avenue.
 This drawing specifies the pavement structure used for Dawes Avenue; which is also tabulated below.
-This design meets the minimum requirements of the Peto report and will need to be matched in the construction of the proposed Street A. Refer to Appendix E for the PML report.
+MTE proposes that the proposed pavement structure matches the existing Dawes Avenue, meetings the minimum requirements of the Peto report.
+Refer to Appendix E for the Peto report.